Merlion Programme 2026

 Managing your trips

 For each trip from France to Singapore, the French PI is required to fill in a commitment form and send it to Campus France at least 3 weeks before the intended departure of the researcher, to the email address indicated on the back of the form.
-He / She must also send a copy of this completed form to the French Embassy in Singapore.

 • Commitment form* to be used for the mobility setup of the Researchers and PhD Students involved in a Merlion Project.